 Being innovative in confined spaces

-Starting fifteen floors above Paddington's streets is the seven storey Marylebone Boys' School, providing 840 vital school places in a highly urbanised environment, where space is at a premium.
+Towering high above Paddington's streets is the seven storey Marylebone Boys' School, providing 840 vital school places in a highly urbanised environment, where space is at a premium.

 The innovation of our design and site teams will be critical to meet the requirement for more school places within highly urbanised environments, where sometimes the only way to create space is to build upwards.
 The concept of mixed-use buildings has been popular for a long time; however, we are increasingly seeing the need for schools to be incorporated into these developments.
 Over the next decade, it won’t be uncommon to see new retail or residential mixed-use schemes in built up areas incorporating the building of a school.